js-just/_just/website/docs/getting-started.md

   type: ["docs", "compress"]
 }
 ```
-- Read the documentation for the mode/modes that you've chosen.
+- Read the documentation for the mode/modes that you’ve chosen.

 ## Modes documentation
 - [Postprocessor](/docs/modes/postprocessor)